openhive-network/wax-doc/src/interfaces/formatters/custom-formatters.md

 # Extending formatter

++++ JavaScript

 Operation formatters may be easily extended for formatting other operation types and Hive-related structures using `WaxFormattable` [TypeScript decorator](https://www.typescriptlang.org/docs/handbook/decorators.html).

-## How it works

 `@WaxFormattable()` decorator specifies a custom formatter class method as a "formatter method" that matches objects with a given property name, by value or by instance of and transforms them.
 The property name can be specified in the decorator arguments as a string, as a property option or it defaults to the method name as the property name to match.
 By this, you can avoid problems like matching "get" or "constructor" properties.